AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # Feature level

-Open AI introduced masking at the feature extraction level in the paper Hide and seek [[8](https://arxiv.org/pdf/1909.07528.pdf)].
+In the paper Hide and seek [[8](https://arxiv.org/pdf/1909.07528.pdf)], Open AI introduced masking at the feature extraction level.
 Each object in the scene is embedded and passed into a masked attention block.
 Similar to the one proposed in the paper, "Attention is all you need" [[5](https://arxiv.org/pdf/1706.03762.pdf)] except that the attention is not computed over time but between the **scene's objects**.
-The object will be **masked** during the attention computation if it is not in the agent's field of view.
+An object will be **masked** during the attention computation if it is not in the agent's field of view.

 If this is still unclear to you, don't worry, we will explain it step by step using figure and code.